timofeysie/socius/README.md

 Next, in the node_modules of the project where you want to use this lib:
 ```
-$ npm link quad-angular
+$ npm link socius
 ```
-A symlink will be created from the local node_modules to the quad lib.
+A symlink will be created from the local node_modules to the socius lib.

 ## Using components